fpco/ide-backend/README.md

      * Isolated a bug in sqlite which was causing #104.

-     * Known issue: tracked #125 down to a bug in the GHC RTS, and reported this (https://ghc.haskell.org/trac/ghc/ticket/8648).
+     * Known issue: tracked #125 down to a bug in the GHC RTS, and reported this (#165, https://ghc.haskell.org/trac/ghc/ticket/8648).
 There is no fix yet though.

-     * Known issue: updateGhcOptions has some problems; detailed in #115.

  *  Version 0.7.1